Andonome/stories/effect_summaries.md

 ## Bizarre

 Force gains unnatural properties.
-Namely teleports.

 0.
 1. Target loses all momentum.
 It remains completely motionless until something moves it.
-Living creatures, and anything that moves of its own volition can can break free by spending 2 AP.
+Living creatures, and anything that moves of its own volition can break free by spending 1 AP.
 Gravity is ignored.
 1.
 1. Mage uses incredible force to rip a chunk of space and place it elsewhere.
 Connect two locations with a teleport.
 1. Target is unaffected by gravity.